2022 Israeli legislative election: Background

 The extended period of political deadlock that led up to the election was the result of four inconclusive elections (April 2019, September 2019, 2020, and 2021).
 In April and September 2019, neither incumbent Prime Minister of Israel, Benjamin Netanyahu, nor leader of the main opposition party Blue and White, Benny Gantz, was able to muster a 61-seat governing majority, leading to fresh elections.
 In March 2020, these resulted in the formation of a unity government, the thirty-fifth government of Israel, between Netanyahu and Gantz, which collapsed in December following a budgetary dispute, leading to another election in March 2021.
-The 2021 election led to the formation of another unity government between eight political parties that opposed Netanyahu, with Yamina leader Naftali Bennett becoming rime Minister and Yesh Atid leader Yair Lapid becoming Alternate Prime Minister.
+The 2021 election led to the formation of another unity government between eight political parties that opposed Netanyahu, with Yamina leader Naftali Bennett becoming Prime Minister and Yesh Atid leader Yair Lapid becoming Alternate Prime Minister.
 Bennett and Lapid agreed to rotate their positions after two years, with Lapid becoming the prime minister and Bennett becoming the alternate prime minister.

 Upon the government's formation in June 2021, it held 61 seats in the Knesset, consisting of all members of the coalition parties besides Yamina's Amichai Chikli.
 On 6 April 2022, Yamina Member of the Knesset (MK) Idit Silman resigned from the coalition, causing the governing coalition to lose its majority in the Knesset.
 Silman cited a decision from Minister of Health, Nitzan Horowitz, to enforce a court ruling allowing hospital visitors to enter with chametz (leavened bread) during Passover, which is forbidden under Jewish law, and other religion-related actions of the coalition.
 On 19 May, Meretz MK Ghaida Rinawie Zoabi resigned from the coalition, alleging that the government had adopted a hardline stance on the Israeli–Palestinian conflict and related issues, and lowering its number of seats in the Knesset to a minority of 59.
 She rejoined the coalition three days later.
 On 7 June, she joined the opposition in voting down a bill that would have renewed the application of Israeli law in the West Bank settlements, which was set to expire in July.
 The bill was supported by the government.
 On 13 June, Yamina MK Nir Orbach left the coalition, arguing that left-wing members of the coalition were holding it hostage.

 On 20 June, Bennett and Lapid announced the introduction of a bill to dissolve the Knesset in a joint statement, stating that Lapid would become the interim prime minister following the dissolution.
 The dissolution of the Knesset automatically delayed the expiration date of the ordinances until 90 days after the formation of the next government.
 The bill to dissolve the Knesset passed its first reading on 28 June.
 The bill passed its third reading on 29 June and the date for elections was set for 1 November 2022.
 Bennett opted to retire from politics and not seek reelection; he resigned as the leader of Yamina on 29 June, and was succeeded by Ayelet Shaked.

 On 30 June, in accordance with the coalition agreement, Lapid succeeded Bennett as the caretaker prime minister.